raun1/MICCAI2018---Complementary_Segmentation_Network-Raw-Code/README.md

 filters.
 SO: segmentation output for the brain mask; CO: complementary segmentation output for the non-brain mask; RO: reconstruction output for the input image.
-These three outputs produced by the Sigmoid function are the final predictions; while all other Sigmoids produce intermediate outputs, except for the green one that generates input for the image reconstruction sub-network.
+These three outputs produced by the Sigmoid function are the final predictions; while all other Sigmoids produce intermediate outputs, except for the green one that is the concatenation of the summation from each intermediate layers.
 Best viewed in color.
 ```
-The code in this repository provides only the stand alone code for this architecture.
-You may implement it as is, or convert it into modular structure
-if you so wish.
-The dataset of OASIS can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.
-You have to provide the inputs.

 The code in this repository provides only the stand alone code for this architecture.
 You may implement it as is, or convert it into modular structure
 if you so wish.
 The dataset of OASIS can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.
 You have to provide the inputs.